fb-pixel-img

 But not everyone agrees.
 Mass plastic production didn’t kick off until the 1950s, says Irina Druzhinina, a senior research leader at the Royal Botanic Gardens, Kew, in England.
 It’s possible that certain traits, like the ability to munch on waxy leaves, just make microbes good at eating plastic.
 “It is far too recent, even for microbes,” she says.
 “Evolution of active enzymes takes longer than a few decades.”

-It’s too early to say if bacteria could help solve the ocean plastic crisis, but researchers like Niemann of the Royal Netherlands Institute for Sea Research have made some exciting progress.
+It’s too early to say if plastic-eating bacteria could help solve the ocean plastic crisis, but researchers like Niemann of the Royal Netherlands Institute for Sea Research have made some exciting progress.
 Rhodococcus ruber, for example, could help solve a marine mystery: Around 2% of visibly floating plastic may disappear from the ocean’s surface every year, Niemann and his colleagues suggested, which could be in part due to destruction by bacteria.11

 It’s possible that certain traits, like the ability to munch on waxy leaves, just make microbes good at eating plastic.

 “We’re still not sure what the impact of microbial degradation on plastic in the ocean is,” Niemann says.
 “My gut feeling is that, if we’d ever stop adding more plastic pollution to the ocean, after some time the system can regenerate itself.”
+Even if we deploy all sorts of solutions like recycling, manufacturing plant-based plastics and wielding these plastic-hungry microbes, we still need to quit making new plastics to significantly reduce plastic pollution.
+This way, bacteria eating plastic in the ocean could be left to its own devices for a while– without us giving it more to eat or adapt to.

 Can plastic-eating microbes really help with microplastics?

-Studies have offered evidence that bacteria and algae can eat microplastics, or mini bits that measure less than 5 millimeters in length (around the size of a sesame seed).
+Studies have offered evidence that plastic-eating bacteria and algae can eat microplastics, or mini bits that measure less than 5 millimeters in length (around the size of a sesame seed).
 But scientists still need to figure out just how talented they are at this task.
 “They certainly can, but the efficiency is yet to be determined,” Druzhinina says.
 It’s also possible that microbes can release microplastics during their meals, she adds, but we don’t know to what degree it’s happening.

 And as Niemann points out, we also can’t neglect nanoplastics—particles that are even tinier than microplastics, measuring less than a micron—that may prove even more harmful to the environment and our bodies.